WillLillis/lspresso-shot/README.md

       logic out and do some string interpolation instead of duplicating it a ton.
 - [ ] Clean up Lua logic (I'm unfamiliar with the neovim API)
     - Add Lua unit tests?
 (Do we roll our own/ is there an easy framework?)
+- [ ] It may make sense to require a cursor position argument explicitly in the the `test_*` functions, rather than accepting it implicitly in the `TestCase` struct and returning an error if its missing when required.
+Functionally this would operate the same either way, but it would make things clearer to library consumers.
 - [x] Add CI and whatnot (Improvements to current lua workflow?)
 - [ ] It may be possible to extend this library's functionality as a CLI tool.
     - Users could specify test cases through JSON, which we can then deserialize